VFA-192-GOLDEN-DRAGONS/Documentation/Mods/README.md

 ##### STEP 5: Done with initial setup
 > The initial setup of OMM is now complete, and shouldn't have repeat these steps ever again.

-- You can proceed to [downloading and install](#downloadingandinstallingmods) the mods.
+- You can proceed to [downloading and installing](#downloading-and-installing-mods) the mods.

 ---